The 20 Cutest French Words

 For some reason, this word has made its way into the world of French cuteness.
-This is the perfect example of how you can take a seemingly random term and add the word petit to make it even cuter.
+You can even add the word petit (little) to make it cuter.
 This is more often used by parents when speaking with their kids and is a great way to embarrass a teenager in front of his/her friends.

 7. Sa suce (pacifier or binky)